weareprestatech/hotpdf/docs/source/guide.rst

 Start by loading the file.

-You can load a PDF either by giving the path to the file, or you can also send the opened PDF file as bytes.
+The PDF can be loaded through two methods: either by specifying the file path or by providing the opened PDF file as a byte stream.

 .. code-block:: python